interchainio/funding/review_process.md

 [Interchain GmbH](https://interchain.berlin/) and
-[Informal](https://informal.systems/), will assess whether the application is complete and meets the legal criteria for consideration.
+[Informal](https://informal.systems/), will assess whether the application is complete and meets the legal criteria for eligibility.

 Granting Entities will then perform an initial review using the following [evaluation criteria](./evaluation_criteria.md), soliciting additional peer review where appropriate.

-Each proposal will then be matched with a **Steward**, who will serve as the Applicant's primary point of contact.
+Granting Entities may then choose to sponsor applications for further consideration, matching them with a **Steward** who will serve as the Applicant's primary point of contact.

 Once assigned, Stewards will setup an initial call with the Applicant